ENCCS/intermediate-mpi/content/derived-datatypes.rst

 .. keypoints::

    - A low-level representation as typemap can be associated with any derived data structure.
-   - Typemaps are essential to enable MPI communication of complex data types.
+   - Typemaps are essential to enable MPI communication of complex datatypes.